Snow-Shell/servicenow-powershell/Readme.md

 **IMPORTANT:** Neither this module nor its creator are in any way affiliated with ServiceNow.

-## Version 2 Overview
+## Version 1

-The module has been renamed from PSServiceNow to ServiceNow for version 2.
+The module has been renamed from PSServiceNow to ServiceNow for version 1.
 This change moves us away from the reserved "PS" prefix.
+Since the name change is a major change for the user base and the project was never incremented to v1 we've taken the opportunity to label it such.

 In addition to the name change the following high level changes have been made:

 Back End: